craigargh/cfg-python/lesson_plans/session_4.md

 ??? minutes

 The first block introduces lists.
-In the previous session students have created variables that reference a single data value.
 Lists allow students to have a collection of multiple data values in a single variable.

 Students are taught how to access data in a list using indexes.
-It is important to note that indexes start counting from 0.
+It is important to highlight to students that indexes start counting from 0.

 ### Relevant Exercise(s):

 Exercise 4.1: 5-10 minutes
-- This exercise is to practice creating lists and accessing the list items using indexes
+- In this exercise students will practice creating lists and accessing the list items using indexes
 - The students need to add an if statement to check the value of the first item
 - Recommend that the students try running the program with and without "shorts" as the first item in the list
 - Extension: Change the other items in the list to clothing more appropriate to winter if the first item is shorts